epiecs/free-grilly/README.md

 ## Todo

 - Fully work out guide and readme
-  - add screenshots
+  - add documentation for the home assistant integration
 - source code
   - clean up of existing code and classes
-  - fix includes and forward declarations
-- features
-  - Have a temperature and range icon on the display to differentiate
-- screen layouts
-  - show shutdown graphic

 ## Installation